 The code in Listing 16-1 not only stops the spawned thread prematurely most of the time due to the main thread ending, but because there is no guarantee on the order in which threads run, we also can’t guarantee that the spawned thread will get to run at all!

-We can fix the problem of the spawned thread not running or ending prematurely by saving the return value of thread::spawn in a variable.
-The return type of thread::spawn is JoinHandle.
-A JoinHandle is an owned value that, when we call the join method on it, will wait for its thread to finish.
-Listing 16-2 shows how to use the JoinHandle of the thread we created in Listing 16-1 and call join to make sure the spawned thread finishes before main exits:
+We can fix the problem of the spawned thread not running or of it ending prematurely by saving the return value of thread::spawn in a variable.
+The return type of thread::spawn is JoinHandle<T>.
+A JoinHandle<T> is an owned value that, when we call the join method on it, will wait for its thread to finish.
+Listing 16-2 shows how to use the JoinHandle<T> of the thread we created in Listing 16-1 and call join to make sure the spawned thread finishes before main exits.

 src/main.rs